Artist Nancy Packard Leasman

 reproduced in books, magazines, on note cards that have taken

 her images around the world, and fine art prints.
 Works created

 by her own initiative, commissioned by individuals and works for

-In just the last decade, Nancy, a Wadena, Minnesota native who now lives near Long Prairie, has created about 400 paintings in her familiar whimsical style.
+In just the last two decades, Nancy, a Wadena, Minnesota native who lives near Long Prairie, has created about 400 paintings in her familiar whimsical style.
 Many of them have been reproduced as Whimsy Home Designs note cards.
 Nancy specializes in scenes recognized by folks throughout Minnesota and beyond.
 Prints of these scenes are also available.